+The Ninth Circuit and Board of Immigration Appeals have long imposed similar restrictions on what an immigration judge can review.
 The reviewing authority may only consult information in the charging papers (and then only the Count that has been pled to or proved), the judgment of conviction, jury instructions, a signed guilty plea; the transcript from the plea proceedings; and the sentence and transcript from sentence hearing.
-Sources such as prosecutor's remarks during the hearing, police reports, probation or "pre-sentence" report, or statements by the noncitizen outside of the judgment and sentence transcript (e.g., to police or immigration authorities or the immigration judge) may not be consulted.5 Neither is information from a co-defendant's case included.
-Thus where a wife was convicted of assault with intent to commit "any felony," the immigration authorities could not look to her husband's record of conviction to define the felony.6 In immigration proceedings this group of permitted documents often is referred to as "the record of conviction."
+Sources such as prosecutor's remarks during the hearing, police reports, probation or "pre-sentence" report, or statements by the noncitizen outside of the judgment and sentence transcript (e.g., to police or immigration authorities or the immigration judge) may not be consulted.5 A narrative description in a California